I'll Live a Long Life to Dote on My Favorite Stepbrother!: Light novel

-Written by Tenma Asahi, Saioshi no Gikei o Mederu Tame, Nagaikishimasu! began serialization as a web novel published on AlphaPolis' website on September 25, 2021.
+Written by Tenma Asahi, I'll Live a Long Life to Dote on My Favorite Stepbrother! began serialization as a web novel published on AlphaPolis' website on September 25, 2021.
 It later began publication with illustrations by Kazuaki under AlphaPolis' &arche Novels b (volumes 1–3) and &arche Novels (volume 4 onwards) light novel imprints on November 20, 2022.
-Five volumes have been released as of January 20, 2025.
+Six volumes have been released as of December 20, 2025.